bengreenier/coding.watch/README.md

 > Note: this relies on the `serverless-azure-functions` plugin, and therefore, before you can deploy, you simply need to run `npm install`.

+First, you must get a Twitch API key, from https://dev.twitch.tv/start - we'll use it for `<yourTwitchApiKey>` below.

-The following environment variables must be set, with their respective values:
+Then, the following environment variables must be set, with their respective values:

 - *azureSubId* - ID of the Azure subscription you want to create your service within
 - *azureServicePrincipalTenantId* - ID of the tenant that your service principal was created within